jiawei151/data_loaders/README.md

 # DataLoaders (ours for 3D reconstruction)

-We are modifying these data loaders for 3D reconstruction evaluation.
+We are modifying these data loaders for supporting 3D reconstruction evaluation.
 Currently, [NeRF] is successfully evaludated!

 ---